home-assistant/hassbian-scripts/README.md

 This script was originally contributed by [@dale3h](https://github.com/dale3h) and has been modified by [@Landrash](https://github.com/Landrash).

 ### Install CEC support *(install_libcec.sh)*
-**This scipt is currently brooken upstream since it currently doesnt build properly for Python >3.4** This script installs libcec and it dependencies.Further more this script symlinks the system wide packages to the Home Assistant venv so they can be used with Home Assistant.
+**This scipt is currently brooken upstream since it currently doesn't build properly for Python >3.4** This script installs libcec and it dependencies.
+Further more this script symlinks the system wide packages to the Home Assistant venv so they can be used with Home Assistant.

 Script is run as the `pi` user with the following command.
 Normal runtime for this script is about 10 minutes.
 ```